Ethan-Greaves/-Lone-Survivors-/README.md

 ## Overview 📖
 **"The war has ended, the bombs have exploded!
 Now, it's just you and one turret left.
 Can you survive against the hordes of mutated enemies?"**

-Lone Survivors is a game created in Unity for an assignment in my second year of university.
+Lone Survivors is a game/proof of concept created in Unity for an assignment in my second year of university.
 It uses many features of the Unity engine and is written in C#, a web page was also created for the game, as well as a game design document, and a marketing plan.

 * <a href="https://ethan-greaves.github.io/Games-Development-Website/">Web page</a>